gocasters/rankr/leaderboardscoringapp/readme.md

     2. **Idempotent Consumer**: A robust idempotency check using a temporary lock and a processed-event list in Redis prevents duplicate messages from being processed more than once.

-* **Dual Storage Strategy**:

-    * **Redis (Hot Storage)**: All leaderboards are stored in Redis `Sorted Sets` for extremely fast, real-time read and write operations.

-    * **PostgreSQL (Cold Storage)**: A permanent, auditable log of every processed contribution event is persisted in a PostgreSQL database for analytical purposes.

-* **Asynchronous Event Persistence**: To maximize performance, the persistence of historical events to PostgreSQL is decoupled from the critical path of real-time scoring.
-This is achieved using an **Asynchronous Batch Processing Pattern**:

-    1. **Hot Path (Real-time)**: The consumer immediately updates the scores in Redis and acknowledges the message.

-    2. **Cold Path (Background)**: The raw event is then pushed into a persistent, temporary queue (e.g., Kafka, RabbitMQ, Nats).

-    3. **Batch Worker**: A separate background worker runs periodically, dequeues events from this queue in batches, and performs an efficient bulk insert into PostgreSQL.
-This ensures that any latency from the database does not impact the real-time scoring performance.

 * **Disaster Recovery**: The service includes a snapshot mechanism to periodically save the state of the Redis leaderboards to PostgreSQL.
 A restore function can quickly rebuild the leaderboards from the latest snapshot after a failure, avoiding the need to reprocess the entire event history.